-YouTube is the second-most popular site in the world, and it’s the only thing to consider when deciding if you should use video promotion in your marketing strategy.
+YouTube is the second-most popular site in the world, and it’s one of the reasons why you should consider developing a strong YouTube marketing strategy.

 In this post, I’m going to give some tips away on how to optimize your channel, playlists, and videos.

-We’ll start with optimization of the YouTube channel.
-Some of these steps I’m going to mention has no direct impact on your rankings, but it affects behavioral factors, a visual component, and conversions.
+We’ll start with the optimization of the YouTube channel.
+Some of these steps I’m going to mention have no direct impact on your rankings, but it affects behavioral factors, a visual component, and conversions.
 Let’s start!

 It should be memorable and catchy, so use your own name or the name of your brand.
 If the user once found a valuable video on your channel, next time your name should ring the bell when s/he is going to find some tutorials.

 Analyze competitors, and you’ll see what names the most successful bloggers have:

 Sure, it could be a combination of your name and your primary keyword, but the keyword alone is almost never the case.

 Channel icon and header.
 These elements should be attractive and catchy too as it affects your conversions.
 The icon is usually your headshot or logo.
 The header should be 2560*1440 pixels and could also contain the logo of your YouTube channel, name, headshot, slogan, CTA (subscribe! join us!), links to your site, blog, social media platforms.
 Remember about your corporate colors.
 Take it seriously because first impressions do matter; if you’re not sure how to brand yourself up, check these brand tips out.

 A trailer is also a conversion element as it is the first thing your potential subscribers see.
 Create a trailer and tell about your channel: your main topics and formats, your goals and ideas.
 This video should not take more than two minutes.
 Feel free to ask your visitors to subscribe.

 Here you should kill two marketing birds with one stone.
 You should add your primary keywords to your channel description so that it remains readable and attractive to your subscribers.